yuikosakuma/IoTLiteracyEdu/README.md

 ```

 Step 3. execute `ant` command.
-Then you should be able to import BezierSQLib on GUI.

 XBee must be API mode with escaping (API=2)
 Use XBee-Arduino library as "XBee" [https://github.com/andrewrapp/xbee-arduino](https://github.com/andrewrapp/xbee-arduino) and put this in the same directory